ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 either in response to a signal indicating the [finish of the interaction](#interaction-finish), through polling, or through some other method defined by an extension of this specification.

+If the AS and client instance have not reached a state where the delegation can be granted, the AS and client instance can repeat the interaction process as long as the AS supplies the client instance with [continuation information](#response-continue) to facilitate the ongoing requests.

 ## Interaction Start Methods {#interaction-start}

 To initiate an interaction start method indicated by the